Thought Provoking

 AI could serve as a creative partner, assisting artists, designers, and innovators in exploring new ideas and pushing the boundaries of what is possible in art, science, and technology.
 Consumer services will become hyper-personalized, enabling individuals to be the artist, composer, producer, writer, and consumer all at once.
 Music, for example, may become interactive like games, with new formats likely to be discovered and enabled.
 Such media is already beginning to pour in, in some cases generating a greater proportion of hits than human-made counterparts.

 Whereas many artistic aspirations were previously closed off to those who either lacked the talent, were concerned about a secure financial future, or simply didn’t have the resources to make a movie or compose a song, those impediments will gradually cease to exist.
-This doesn’t mean that celebrity entertainers will disappear, but AI-generated art will offer complexity and deep textures that belie the music’s artificial origin.
+This doesn’t mean that celebrity entertainers will disappear, but that AI-generated art will offer complexity and deep textures that belie the music’s artificial origin.
 Some will hate this and others will love it.
 The same is true of musical genres today from classical to heavy metal.

 G. Ethical decision-making and governance